orangeduck/Cello-Website/pages/learn-benchmarks.md

 ### Array

-This benchmark shows the use of the `Array` structure in Cello as compared to other language's array.
+This benchmark shows the use of the `Array` structure in Cello as compared to other language's arrays.
+In C an adaption of the `klib` vector is used.
 In C++ `std::vector` is used.
-Cello's array implementation here is fairly slow due to being polymorphic and the overhead of storing type meta-data for each entry.
+Cello's array implementation here is slower than standard C/C++ due to being runtime polymorphic, but stays competitive with scripting language implementations.

 Lua performs very poorly because it's array type is implemented as a hash-table so many operations are much slower on it.